 We all know that doctors aren’t just dependent on government salaries.
 Their private practice is much more rewarding for them.

 You may have seen professionals such as teachers, lawyers, bureaucrats, traders, etc., complaining that they find it difficult to make ends meet.
 But you will never come across a doctor who is not well off.
-I have never seen a doctor travelling in
+I have never seen a doctor travelling in public transport.

 I must say doctors should take a pity on the poor masses and call off their strike.